Why Do We Practice Fasting And Abstinence?An Illustrated Guide

 All this isn’t to downplay the role of sacrifice and self-denial; Pope Francis reminds us both that these activities must truly enrich others as well as saying: “I distrust a charity that costs nothing and does not hurt.”

-Without further delay, here is a simple illustrated guide on fasting and abstinence to give you a clear and simple idea of how to live out this practice for Lent.
-As with all of our resources, feel free to uses these images as you wish (just don’t delete our logo ;-)).
+Without further delay, here is a simple illustrated guide to fasting and abstinence to give you a clear idea of how to live out this practice during Lent.
+As with all of our resources, feel free to use these images as you wish (just don’t delete our logo.

 Why Do We Practice Fasting And Abstinence? | An Illustrated Guide